-Many investors are now incorporating ESG factors into their investment decisions because it has been proven to improve long-term return and lower the risk of the investment.
+Many investors are now incorporating ESG factors into their investment decisions because it has been proven to improve long-term return and lower the risk of investments.
 Investors are also aligning their investments with their personal values, such as religious, ethical, and political views.
-Increasing use of ESG data to improve upon the investment process is boosting more than just financial returns; it also helps generate positive environmental and social outcomes.
+Increasing use of ESG data to improve the investment process is boosting more than just financial returns; it also helps generate positive environmental and social outcomes.

 ESG materiality assessments

 With investors inquiring more and more frequently about what your company is doing in regard to responsible investment, how you treat employees and vendors, your dedication to sustainability initiatives, and other activities that fall under the ESG umbrella, it’s important to have answers to these questions.